vishwamartur/esp-aws-iot/README.md

 ## Support Policy

 IDF version support for esp-aws-iot releases is based on [IDF Release Support Schedule](https://github.com/espressif/esp-idf#esp-idf-release-support-schedule).
-For example, support for IDF v4.3 for Release 202210.01-LTS will expire on 15th Dec 2023.
+For example, support for IDF v4.4 for Release 202406.01-LTS will expire on 31st July 2024.